Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter6.md

 5. Add a **Description** for the discount you are adding.
 > **Note:**  A good description is helpful if you will add multiple discounts.
 6. Choose the **Level** on which the discount is valid.
-> **Note:**  An item discount is applicable for every article, a transaction discount for the complete transaction.
+> **Note:**  An item discount is applicable for every article, a transaction discount for the complete transaction until the point its given.
+Maybe the last sentence was a bit confusing, we'll explain it.
+If you have added 5 articles to a transaction and you give 10% transaction discount, all 5 articles will get the discount.
+But if you go on adding articles to the transaction, these articles will not get 10% discount.
 7. Choose the **Type**.
 > **Note:**  Works in combination with your previous Type choice, for example => **Percentage on transaction** or **Amount for item**.
 There is one exception, an amount discount cant be given on a transaction.
 8. Select the **Sort**.